QubitPi/leadership-blogs/src/content/posts/project-management/index.md

 ---
-title: Studying the Science of Project Management from a Planning Perspective
+title: Studying the Science of Project Management
 published: 2024-11-29
-description: |
-  I'd like to plan a series of works that can be accomplished by a group with the expectation that the list of works will to be long and once accomplished the goal is to be reached in a high quality.
+description: Projects are temporary endeavors to create a unique product or service.
+All projects must have an end date.
 image: cover.png
 tags: [Management]
 category: English